michael-chiang-dev5/template/README.md

+# TODO

+- add in console logging of actual sql commands
+  - consider refactorying pool into db.query
+- add in dotenv with prod, test, dev
+- Add in testing
+  - Talk about mocha vs jest for mongoose

 # Description

 This is a template project.
 It implements a minimal React frontend with Redux, express backend, postgresql database interface, and OAuth authentication.